 - 1.1.
 In 2016, the Cederberg Municipality initiated a process to prepare a General Valuation Roll of all property situated within the geographical boundaries of the municipality in terms of the Local Government: Municipal Property Rates Act, 6 of 2004 (MPRA), which became operative on 2 July 2005.
-The General Valuation Roll 2017/22 came into effect on 01 July 2017 and remains valid until 30 June 2022. - 1.2.
+The General Valuation process was initiated in 2021.
+The General Valuation Roll 2022/27 is effective 01 July 2022. - 1.2.
 This policy is formulated in terms of section 3 of the.
 Local Government: Municipal Property Rates Act, 6 of 2004 (MPRA)